microsoft/vscode-docs/api/language-extensions/semantic-highlight-guide.md

 - "class:java": { "foreground": "#00ff00" "fontStyle": "bold" } // classes in java

-If no rule matches, the VS Code uses the [Semantic Token Scope Map][#semantic-token-scope-map] to evaluate a TextMate scope for the given semantic token.
+If no rule matches, the VS Code uses the [Semantic Token Scope Map](#semantic-token-scope-map) to evaluate a TextMate scope for the given semantic token.
 That scope is matched against the TextMate theming rules in `tokenColors`.

 ## Semantic token scope map